 |Forward Viktor Tikhonov is the grandson of former

-Soviet national team coach Viktor Tikhonov, the team defeated by the 1980 U.S. Olympic team.
+Soviet national team coach Viktor Tikhonov, whose squad fell to the 1980 U.S. Olympic team.

 Viktor Tikhonov, though, isn't just any youngster.

 If the name sounds familiar, it should.
 Viktor's grandfather, who shares the same name, was the legendary coach of the Soviet national team that dominated international hockey in the 1970s and '80s.

 The younger Viktor grew up in much different circumstances.
 Vasily Tikhonov -- the older Viktor's son -- was an assistant coach with the San Jose Sharks from 1993-94 to 1995-96.
 During that time, the younger Viktor began playing organized hockey, first with the Santa Clara Blackhawks.

 After minor-league coaching stops in Kansas City and Kentucky, Vasily's coaching career took him and his family to Europe.
 Viktor spent two years in Finland and a year in Sweden before finally returning to Russia, where Vasily took a job with CSKA -- formerly the Central Red Army squad -- where the elder Viktor Tikhonov had coached and now serves as president of the club.

 The younger Viktor played in Russian junior leagues and for the last two seasons, he's played with Cherepovets in the Russian Super League.

 Playing hockey in Russia with the last name Tikhonov is akin to playing in Canada with the last name Howe or Gretzky.
 It's a heavy weight to put on a developing teenager.